How to get an Emotional Support Dog Letter

 A popular misconception about emotional support dogs is that they need specialized training.
 This misunderstanding likely stems from confusing emotional support dogs with service dogs, which are governed by the Americans with Disabilities Act.
 Unlike service dogs, emotional support dogs do not need any specific training.
 An emotional support dog provides therapeutic support and comfort to its owner through companionship and affection.
 Service dogs, on the other hand, undergo highly specialized training to assist with a disability, such as a dog that is trained to protect its owner’s head during a seizure.
 All emotional support dogs however should undergo basic obedience and behavioral training so they can coexist peacefully with other animals, tenants, and passengers without being a nuisance or danger to anyone.

 Know Your Rights as an Emotional Support Dog Owner

 Owners of emotional support dogs have special rights under federal and state laws.
-For example, under the Fair Housing Act, tenants are allowed to live with their emotional support dogs even in buildings that prohibit pets.
+For example, under the Fair Housing Act, tenants are allowed to live with their emotional support dogs, even in buildings that prohibit pets.
 Landlords are also prohibited from imposing fees and deposits for emotional support dogs, even though such fees and deposits may be applicable for regular pets.
-Under the Air Carrier Access Act, emotional support dogs can accompany their owners in the airplane cabin, free of charge.
 In addition, because emotional support dogs are not considered regular pets under these rules, they are also exempt from restrictions based on a dog’s breed or weight.

-In order to take advantage of these benefits, you need to present your landlord or airline with a valid ESA letter.
+To take advantage of these benefits, you need to present your landlord with a valid ESA letter.
 If you’re interested in seeing if you qualify for an ESA letter, ESA Doctors can help connect you to an understanding professional who will treat you with respect and kindness.